 For a long time, I’ve read and heard a lot about practising gratitude.
 The rationale is basically that if you focus more on what you have than on what you don’t have, you reduce all those toxic emotions and thoughts that bring you down – envy, social comparisons, lack of empathy etc. A quick Google search will reveal dozens of scientific studies into the benefits of actively feeling grateful: lower stress levels, better sleep, improved physical health, stronger relationships, mental resilience.

 So why have I always resisted getting on board the gratitude train?
 Because I’m a cynic/slacker and it’s far easier to wallow in self pity and get annoyed by those cheery people who always seem so delighted with everything (every damn thing – it can’t be genuine) than it is to actually do something about it.
 But no longer!
 In the interests of research and self-improvement, I decided to keep a gratitude journal for sixty-six days.
 Why sixty-six days, you ask?
+Good question.
 Because the Internet told me that’s how long it takes to form a habit.

 Each night I wrote down one thing from that day that I was grateful for.
 In my first entries, I ticked off all the big ones: gratitude for family, friends, career, pizza… Then it started to get a bit more tricky – especially on groundhog days.
 You know those days where nothing particularly interesting happens?
 It’s was hard to find something in those days that stood out.
 But because I had to record something, I’d cast my mind back over the day’s events and was surprised that I could actually find something that made me feel happy, no matter how insignificant it seemed.
 Like a really, really good cup of coffee.
 Or, more specifically: “Today I am grateful for french-fries, which make hangovers slightly less horrendous.”